 In the original, the narrator from before gives detailed information about Kuwagamon.
 In the dub, Koromon gives it.
 In the future, Izzy will usually be the one doing this.
 In fact, I rarely ever heard a narrator in Digimon in the dub, but it sounds like the original has him everywhere.

 Mispronunciation?
-In the dub, Sora calls Pyocomon “Yokomon”.
-I’m not sure if Saban thought the P was silent or Sora’s VA goofed.
+In the dub, Sora calls Pyocomon “Yokomon.”
+I’m not sure if Saban thought the P was silent or Sora’s VA goofed or they fully changed the name.
 I’m also fairly certain I’m not mishearing it either.
+For the record, in this episode anyway, Pyocomon’s Digivolution screen says ‘Pyocomon’ in the background, not Yokomon,

 Ya know, in a debate I had long ago about weird Digivolutions, I never brought up Pyocomon…She goes from a radish to a bird line….how does that make sense?

 Mispronunciation?: It sounds like they say Pukamon as Bukamon.
-In both Digimon’s index screens, they have it spelled right, they’re just saying it weird.
+In both Digimon’s index screens, again in this episode anyway, they have it spelled right, they’re just saying it weird.

 The commercial break eyecatches are edited out, which is also very common of practically any dubbed show.
 The eyecatches here are basically Digimon cards of each of the in-training Digimon combining together to make their rookie forms in a group shot.
 After the commercials, the rookie cards join together to make a champion group shot.
 I’m not sure if ultimate and mega will be added, but I’ll post them if they do.